 For the students that survive these elements of 'cultural illiteracy', how many will go on to work in publishing or to be published?
 Not enough universities were able to supply information at this level of detail.
 One reputable university based outside London reported that of all students listed on its website as having graduated and published in the past three years, just three per cent were UK-based BAME students, (BAME representation on its creative writing courses range from seven to 15 per cent).
-Of all its BAME creative writing students who completed a destination survey in the last three years, only 12.5 per cent had gone on to work in publishing.
+Of all its BAME creative writing students who completed a destination survey in the last three years, only promising Black and Asian graduates have given up, turning to poetry and short stories when really they are wannabee novelists.

+12.5 per cent had gone on to work in publishing.